JACoW-org/docs-IPAC/docs/InvitedOrals/SPCprioritization.md

 - **Merge** is a request to merge this proposal with another. *This should not be used*

 Since all abstracts should now be in the correct Tracks, SPC members should now go to the Track of their interest and enter their priorities with an *Accept* review. **They should NOT Review/Enter priorities if the abstract is of no interest.**

+---

+*SPC members should carefully read the reviewing instructions available after pressing the "Review" button before posting their review.
+Special requirements may be present for the specific IPAC.*

+---